Pringlez/Java-AI-Project/README.md

 * Use Special Pick Up: K

 The special pick up item displays on screen a suitable path for the player to follow.
 Beware, in the background the game randomly chooses a search algorithm to find the goal node in the maze.
 Not every search algorithm is optimized and complete so beware of wild goose chases and dead ends!

+Use the zoom out function to view the behavior of the pink blocks in the maze, these guys are the boss enemies.
+Once you get within 60 steps of the goal node they will switch from a random walk algorithm to the A* search algorithm to hunt you down!
+The red blocks in the maze are common enemies.
+These guys will randomly walk around and fight you if you get too close!
+The player block is colored gold in the maze when you use the zoom out function.

 Game Features & Items
 ---------------------